George B. Post: Architect

-In 1867, Post founded his own architectural firm which expanded in 1904 when two of his sons, J. Otis and William Stone joined him to form become George B. Post and Sons.
+In 1867, Post founded his own architectural firm, which expanded in 1904 when two of his sons, James Otis Post and William Stone Post, joined him to form George B. Post and Sons.

 Post served as the sixth president of the American Institute of Architects from 1896 to 1899.
 He also trained architect Arthur Bates Jennings.

 Post designed many of the prominent private homes in various places, with many concentrated in New York City and Bernardsville, NJ.
 He also designed many prominent commercial and public buildings.

 A true member of the American Renaissance, Post engaged notable artists and artisans to add decorative sculpture and murals to his architectural designs.
 Among those who worked with Post were the sculptor Karl Bitter and painter Elihu Vedder.
 Post was a founding member of the National Arts Club, serving as the club's inaugural president from 1898 to 1905.
 In 1905, his two sons were taken into the partnership, and they continued to lead the firm after Post's death, notably as the designers of many Statler Hotels in cities across the United States.
 From that time forward, the firm carried on under the stewardship of Post's grandson, Edward Everett Post (1904–2006) until the late twentieth century.

 Sarah Landau's publication George B. Post, Architect: Picturesque Designer and Determined Realist (1998) inspired a retrospective exhibition in 1998–99 to revisit Post's work at the Society.
 In 2014, curator, architect George Ranalli presented an exhibition of Post's drawings and photographs of the design of the City College of New York's main campus buildings, on loan from the New-York Historical Society.

 Post received the AIA Gold Medal in 1911.
 His extensive archive is in the collection at the New-York Historical Society.